A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sub-doppler cooling with spin

 \subsection{Spin cooling theory}

+Here we develop the spin cooling master equation, including both the ground and excited states, for PG and GM.
 First we look at the case of two counter-propagating beams with opposite-handed circular polarized light (\spsm).
-The complex polarization is
+For an atom moving along $z$, the complex polarization is

-where $\hat{\bm{e}}_{1,0,-1}$ are the spherical unit vectors $\hat{\bm{e}}_{\pm1} = \mp \frac{1}{\sqrt{2}} (\hat{\bm{e}}_x \pm i \hat{\bm{e}}_y)$ and $\hat{\bm{e}}_0 = \hat{\bm{e}}_z$, and also The field is Taylor expanded in the last line.
-A fixed atom sees only linear light..
-The intensity is constant everywhere.
-The polarization is linear but rotates every wavelength, as shown in Fig.~\ref{fig:spinintro}(b).
-As it oscillates back and forth in the trap, it sees a small rotation of the field.
-For convenience, we choose the quantization axis $\hat{\bm{z}}$ to be aligned with linear polarization at equilibrium.
+where $\hat{\bm{e}}_{1,0,-1}$ are the spherical unit vectors $\hat{\bm{e}}_{\pm1} = \mp \frac{1}{\sqrt{2}} (\hat{\bm{e}}_x \pm i \hat{\bm{e}}_y)$ and $\hat{\bm{e}}_0 = \hat{\bm{e}}_z$.
+The field is Taylor expanded in the last line. {We can see from this expression that the atom experiences a rotating linear field, as shown in Fig.~\ref{fig:spinintro}(b).} The intensity is constant everywhere.
+In the LD regime, As it oscillates back and forth in the trap, it sees a small rotation of the field.
+For convenience, we now choose a different coordinate system.
+We choose the quantization axis $\hat{\bm{z}}$ to be aligned with linear polarization at equilibrium.
 The cooling is however independent of the atom position because the light is linear everywhere.